Blackwoods (film): Plot

 In the woods, Matt is attacked and captured by a rural family, the Franklins, who restrain him and put on a mock trial to try him for the death of the young girl he killed years prior.
 Dawn emerges and reveals that she is the twin sister of Molly, and that she lured him here for revenge.
 Matt is found guilty by the Franklins, and is sentenced to be turned loose in the forest for the family to hunt down; he flees into the woods, his sanity weakening further as he goes.

 Matt manages to ambush and kill two of the family members, Jack and John, pursuing him through the woods.
 Jim appears, having tracked Matt down, and tries to talk to his friend when Matt unexpectedly attacks and kills him, believing that he too is in league with the Franklin family.
 It is revealed that Dawn and the Franklins never existed, and that Matt's every interaction with them had been part of a delusion his guilt-ridden mind created to deal with the strain of his past.

-Sheriff Harding follows some clues from Matt into the woods and to the old Franklin house, which is abandoned and in disrepair (confirming that Matt's "trial" was indeed a hallucination).
+Sheriff Harding follows Matt's tracks into the woods and to the old Franklin house, which is abandoned and in disrepair (confirming that Matt's "trial" was indeed a hallucination).
 The sheriff finds Jim's dead body and then chases after Matt.
 The chase ends with Matt running blindly into traffic and being killed by a speeding truck.

-The final scene shows Sheriff Harding telling his story to the waitress at the local diner, telling how Matt's mental instability led to him dreaming up this waking nightmare about Dawn and the Franklins.
+The final scene shows Sheriff Harding conversing with the waitress at the local diner, telling her how Matt's mental instability led to him experiencing this waking nightmare about Dawn and the Franklins.

+Reception

 Release

 The film was released direct-to-video on September 3, 2002, in North America.